 The picture above shows Lance's grandparents on the on the Micklus side.
-This is their
+In

 From stories passed on by relatives, Grandfather Micklus went to agricultural college in Czechoslovakia.
 When World War I broke out, the family sent him to America to keep him out of the war.
 It appears that at Ellis Island, his last name was changed from Miklus to Micklus.
 This would explain how the letter "C" got added to his name.